OSU-App-Club/transport/README.md

 Throughout the app we chose to use the colors assigned to each route by CTS in order to allow the user to quickly and easily find the information they need.

-The contributors to this project are Chris Vanderschuere, Bret Lorimore, and Carly Farr.
+The contributors to this project are @bretlorimore, @CarlyFarr, and @cvanderschuere .